rosettatype/hyperglot/README.md

 **Warning: this is a work is still in progress and provided AS IS.
 If you would like to contribute, do get in touch!**

 Characters are represented using [Unicode](https://unicode.org) code points in digital texts, e.g. the Latin-script letter `a` has a code point `U+0061`.
 Digital OpenType fonts map these code points to glyphs, visual representations of characters.
 In order to find whether one can use a font for texts in a particular language, one needs to know which character code points are required for the language.
-This is what Hyperglot database is for.
+This is what the Hyperglot database is for.

 A few notes to illustrate why the question of language support is complicated: